MaciekStrzelbicki/pl.vuejs.org/src/v2/guide/computed.md

 ---
-title: Computed Properties and Watchers
+title: Wartości wyliczone i obserwatorzy
 type: guide
 order: 5
 ---

-## Computed Properties
+## Wartości wyliczone

 In-template expressions are very convenient, but they are meant for simple operations.
 Putting too much logic in your templates can make them bloated and hard to maintain.
 For example: